Applied and Clinical Psychology BSc (Hons)

 Atypical Development

-We will introduce a variety of developmental conditions including Downs' Syndrome, Williams' Syndrome, dyslexia and autism, and analyse the biological, cognitive and social profiles of each.
-You will gain an insight in to the main symptoms of each clinical condition and the prognosis for those diagnosed.
+We’ll introduce a variety of developmental conditions including Downs' Syndrome, Williams' Syndrome, dyslexia and autism, and analyse the biological, cognitive and social profiles of each.
+You will gain an insight into the main symptoms of each clinical condition and the prognosis for those diagnosed.
 We will do this by discussing published literature and studying symptoms of children and adults with these disorders in video demonstrations.
-We will also cover the effects of early brain injury, and problems in the assessment and diagnosis of developmental disorders.
-You will also consider ethical issues and working with clinical populations.
+We’ll also cover the effects of early brain injury, and problems in the assessment and diagnosis of developmental disorders.
+You’ll also consider ethical issues and working with clinical populations.
 This module will be particularly useful for you if you are considering a career related to development, educational or clinical psychology or a career working with typically developing children or children with special needs.

 Psychological Therapies